spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### extract_column.py
 * This script takes a csv file and an option argument -c for which column needs to be extracted from the file.
 It will output a text file containing the column without the header.

+### file_remover.py
+* This script takes in the path to a directory from which you want to delete all files of a certain type and what that type/extension is (e.g. .py or .ini) and removes all files of that type within that directory.

 ### first_word_counter.py
 * This script takes .txt or .md files and a word of your choice and returns each sentence/sentences where the specified word is the first word.
     Test using mbox-short.txt.